1958: Rick Nelson started two weeks at #1 on the Billboard pop chart with his self-titled debut album, Ricky.

 1968: Pink Floyd lead singer, songwriter, and guitarist Syd Barrett played his last ever gig with the band at the Pavillion Ballroom in Hastings, England.

-1971: “What’s Going On” by Marvin Gaye was released as a single.
+1971: “What’s Going On,” the lead single and title track from Marvin Gaye’s eleventh studio album, was released as a single.
 Gaye had been re-evaluating what he wanted to say in his music, and was deeply troubled by the letters he’d received from his brother serving the US army in Vietnam and the social unrest at home.
 He decided that in order to write songs that would reach the souls of other people, he needed to show them what was happening in the world.
 This meant shattering Motown Records’ pop formula and addressing pressing social issues, which did not please the label’s founder, Berry Gordy Jr..
 Gordy claimed “What’s Going On” was the worst song he’d ever heard, to which Gaye insisted that he would never record for Motown again if the song was not released.
 A month later, it entered the Billboard Hot 100 and ultimately reached #2 in April.
-Gordy changed his tune, and Motown soon began releasing a slew of socially conscious music.
+Gordy changed his tune, and Motown soon began releasing socially conscious music.

 1979: “What a Fool Believes” by the Doobie Brothers entered the Billboard Hot 100.
 It climbed all the way to the top, making it the group’s second and last #1 on the chart.